pingcap/docs-cn/system-variables.md

 - Range: `[-1, 256]`
 - This variable is used to set the maximum concurrency for TiFlash to execute a request.
 The default value is `-1`, indicating that this system variable is invalid.
 When the value is `0`, the maximum number of threads is automatically configured by TiFlash.

+### tidb_mpp_store_fail_ttl

+- Scope: SESSION | GLOBAL
+- Persists to cluster: Yes
+- Type: Duration
+- Default value: `60s`
+- The newly started TiFlash does not provide services.
+To prevent queries from failing, TiDB limits the tidb-server sending queries to the newly started TiFlash nodes.
+This variable indicates the time range in which the newly started TiFlash is not sent requests.

 ### tidb_slow_query_file

 <CustomContent platform="tidb-cloud">